pybliometrics-dev/pybliometrics/docs/reference/scopus/CitationOverview.rst

 pybliometrics.scopus.CitationOverview
 =====================================

 `CitationOverview()` implements the `Citation Overview API <https://dev.elsevier.com/documentation/AbstractCitationAPI.wadl>`_.
 Your API Key requires manual approval by Elsevier.
 Please contact Scopus for approval.
 Otherwise each request throws a 403 error.
-Ideally provide the key via `apikey="XXX"` when initiating the class, which will override the ones provided in the :doc:`configuration file <../configuration>`.
+Ideally you provide the key via `apikey="XXX"` when initiating the class, which will override the ones provided in the :doc:`configuration file <../../configuration>`.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents